 There are several similar workflows you can use to repair these models.
 Here I am going to explain the simplest method that works on the most popular scanners we see on the market (Trios, Itero, Carestream, Cerec, etc., all will work with this method).
 There are great resources on Youtube and Facebook to see workflows others have developed.

 If this is your first time using Meshmixer we will want to hide the print-bed so you can get full spherical rotation around the model.
 Press CTRL+SHIFT+P to hide the print bed from the workspace.
 Right Click+Drag to rotate the camera around the object, hold the Middle Mouse Button+Drag to pan and recenter the camera.
+Take note of the square at the top right corner of the window - use this as a reference to know what perspective you are looking at the model from.

 Next, click the Select button from the tab on the left.
 Toggle the tool at the top from Brush to Lasso and use your cursor to circle any areas you would like to select.
 Press Delete/Backspace to trim the selected areas.